Ashfiq98/selenium_QA_testing_automation_project/README.md

 ## Acceptance Criteria
 1. The code and methods should be reusable.
-2. The report model should include page_url, testcase, passed/fail, and comments.
+2. The report model will include Page Url, Testcase, Status, Comments.

 ## Getting Started